spf13/cobra/README.md

 # Overview

+kcli: A Customized Fork of Cobra‌ kcli‌ is a specialized command-line interface (CLI) tool derived from the ‌cobra‌ framework, a widely used Go library for building modern CLI applications.
+While ‌cobra‌ provides robust core features (e.g., subcommands, flags, and help generation), ‌kcli‌ extends its functionality with tailored enhancements to meet specific use cases.

+##

 Cobra is a library providing a simple interface to create powerful modern CLI interfaces similar to git & go tools.